-Entrust Your Car Accident Case To Our Experienced, Tenacious Personal Injury Attorneys
+Entrust Your Injury Case To Our Experienced, Tenacious Car Accident Attorneys

 No one plans on a car accident, but they happen every day.
 If you have been injured or lost a loved one in a car accident caused by the negligence of another driver, the skilled and caring attorneys at Curiel & Runion, PLC are ready to help you seek the compensation you need and deserve.

 All of our legal services are offered on a contingency-fee basis, which means that you only pay a fee when you receive compensation.
 We also guarantee that your fee is always less than the net recovery that you are awarded.
 With more than 40 years of combined experience, our two car accident attorneys have recovered millions of dollars for our clients.